Backpacking Equipment

 The longer treks may/will require a rethinking of the backpacking equipment you will need and be using.
 Whatever type of a trek you are going to make, plan ahead and double check your list of backpacking equipment and supplies to ensure you don’t forget anything.
 A medium size may be just the thing you need.

 Backpacking Equipment – Size and capacity is very important.
 Because of the weight you will be carrying, you will want your pack to fit correctly.
-You can get an internal or external frame.
+You can get an Internal frame backpack or an External frame backpack.
 Comfort and adjustability are important keys to the selection of the proper backpacking equipment.
 Make sure yours has an adjustable hip belt if you will be carrying heavier loads or covering longer distances.
 Your hips carry the load and the shoulders give stability.
 Don’t try to carry the weight on your shoulders.
 You will tire very quickly.
 Very heavy loads can be carried comfortably over long periods of time if the backpacking equipment is fitted to you and adjusted correctly.
 This is where you will need a large size.

 Some backpacking equipment items to consider taking with you (especially if you have little kids along) on a day hike or a quick overnighter (backyards work great for kids) are: